Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 * [Standard Architecture Model](https://docs.vmware.com/en/VMware-Cloud-Foundation/3.5/com.vmware.vcf.ovdeploy.doc_35/GUID-6C75E7C7-AC9A-41A4-A5D8-AC85BAD4FC1F.html)
 * [Consolidated Architecture Model](https://docs.vmware.com/en/VMware-Cloud-Foundation/3.5/com.vmware.vcf.ovdeploy.doc_35/GUID-61453C12-3BB8-4C2A-A895-A1A805931BB2.html)

 I believe that the main decision criteria choosing between standard or consolidated would be the number of hosts you have.
-Its recommended that if you have lesser then 6 hosts is best you go with a consolidated model.
+It's recommended that if you have lesser then 6 hosts is best you go with a consolidated model.
 But not to worry, as you can shift to a standard model anytime when you see the need to scale.

 ### Deployment